py-baudin/epgpy/docs/sequence.md

 ### Variables and operators

-Operator's variables can be defined explicitly using the `Variable` class, or implicitly, by passing string arguments to operators.
+Operator's variables can be defined explicitly using the `Variable` class, or implicitly, by passing str arguments to operators.

 ```python
 from epg.sequence import Variable, Sequence, operators